 During this type of encounter, SPs can expect to be interviewed by the learner and then physically examined with respect to the initial complaint.
 SPs may have physical symptoms that will need to be portrayed while being physically examined.
-After the interview and exam is complete, a feedback session will occur.
+All this information will be reviewed and practiced during your training sessions.
+Following the session, SPs are required to provide feedback to the learner with respect to the learner's communication skills during the encounter.